You know what continues to upset me in education?

 Yet, a lot of the talk around this switch in mindset is focused on what you believe will happen, versus the actual results.

-In my recent podcast conversation with Trevor Ragan (founder of TrainUgly.com) we talk about all things “growth mindset” and the important distinction that happens when we see personally that skills are built, not born.
+In my recent conversation with Trevor Ragan (founder of TrainUgly.com) we talk about all things “growth mindset” and the important distinction that happens when we see for ourselves that skills are built, not born.

 Skills Are Built, Not Born